Title IX: Policy Prohibiting Sexual Misconduct, Relationship Violence and Stalking

 Except as noted above, both the Complainant and the Respondent have the right to appeal the decision of the Deputy Title IX Coordinator.
 Parties to the case are informed of their right to appeal through the University’s Policy Prohibiting Sexual Misconduct, Relationship Violence, and Stalking in writing and electronically.
 Further, the Complainant and Respondent receive written notice of their right to appeal in their Outcome Letters which provides the determination whether the University’s policy has been violated.

 An appeal must be filed within ten (10) business days of the date of the Outcome Letter.
-An appeal may only be filed on two bases: 1) the appealing party has new information that was not included in the investigation Findings of Fact Report and could not have been provided earlier; or 2) the sanction was not proportionate to the offense.
+An appeal may only be filed on three bases: 1) the appealing party has new information that was not included in the investigation Findings of Fact Report and could not have been provided earlier, 2) the appealing party believes the sanction was not proportionate to the offense, or 3) the appealing party believes the University did not follow its investigation and/or resolution process.

 The appeal should be submitted in writing to the University Title IX Coordinator.
 The Title IX Coordinator will forward the appeal and all materials from the investigation to a Deputy Title IX Coordinator not involved in the original investigation or the Provost (“Appeal Officer”).
 The choice of the Appeal Officer is at the sole discretion of the University.

 The Appeal Officer will review the Findings of Fact Report and related evidence, the decision by the Deputy Title IX Coordinator, and the information provided in the appeal documents in making a determination whether a violation occurred.
 Using a preponderance of the evidence standard, the Appeal Officer will issue an Outcome Letter to the appealing party detailing the decision and any applicable sanctions or remedies.
+Absent extenuating circumstances, the Appeal Officer will issue the Outcome Letter within fifteen (15) business days of the date the appeal is filed with the Title IX Coordinator.
 If any changes occur to the original decision, the non-appealing party will be made aware of the change.
 The decision is final with no further appeal process.

 The University commits to providing a fair and equitable process for resolving complaints of sexual misconduct, relationship violence and stalking, which includes the following: